Robert Tang (judge)

 Robert Tang Kwok-ching, GBM, SBS, JP (鄧國楨; born 7 January 1947) is a retired Hong Kong judge.
 He previously served as a permanent judge of the Court of Final Appeal, and before that, the vice-president of the Court of Appeal in Hong Kong.
-Following his retirement, he was appointed a non-permanent judge of the Court of Final Appeal.
+Following his retirement, he was appointed a non-permanent judge of the Hong Kong Court of Final Appeal.

 Early life and education

 Born in Shanghai, Robert Tang received his education in England.
 In 1969, he graduated from the University of Birmingham.

 Legal career

 Tang began his legal career as a barrister at Gray's Inn in England in 1969.
 He was called to the Bar in Hong Kong in 1970, the Bar of Victoria, Australia in 1984, and the New York Bar in 1986.
 Tang was appointed as Queen's Counsel in 1986.
 In 1992, he was admitted as a barrister in Singapore.
 From 1988 to 1990 he was Chairman of the Hong Kong Bar Association.
 During his time in private practice, he was eminently successful and was described by his former pupil and current Chief Justice Geoffrey Ma to have had arguably "the most successful practice” in the profession.